tcltk/tcl/doc/markdown/PrintDbl.md

 **Tcl\_PrintDouble** generates a string that represents the value of *value* and stores it in memory at the location given by *dst*.
 It uses **%g** format to generate the string, with one special twist: the string is guaranteed to contain either a "." or an "e" so that it does not look like an integer.
 Where **%g** would generate an integer with no decimal point, **Tcl\_PrintDouble** adds ".0".

-The result will have the fewest digits needed to represent the number in such a way that **Tcl\_NewDoubleObj** will generate the same number when presented with the given string.
+The result will have the fewest digits needed to represent the number in such a way that [Tcl\_NewDoubleObj][DoubleObj] will generate the same number when presented with the given string.
 IEEE semantics of rounding to even apply to the conversion.

+[DoubleObj]: DoubleObj.md